armelsoubeiga/armelsoubeiga/README.md

 ## Welcome 👋

- I’m currently a PhD candidate in Machine Learning.
+ I’m currently a Machine Learning, GenAI Engineer.

  __Here, take a look at my stuff!__